Savant-sys/Gap-Reconstruction-in-Autonomous-Panoramic-Vision/README.md

 ---

-## Step 2: Inpainting for filling the missing region in camera
+## Step 2: Inpainting for filling the missing region in camera images using LaMa model

 **What it does:** For each panorama we pretend one camera failed.
 We use the cammap to black out that camera’s region, then an AI model (EdgeConnect) fills it in.
 The result is a “reconstructed” panorama.
 We compare it to the original and compute PSNR/SSIM.